 Al Gore’s documentary on climate change -An Inconvenient Truth- is released.
 The documentary, from a former US Vice President, builds on the most recent research to make the case that climate change is the defining environmental issue of our time and that no one, including investors, should ignore it.

-Subprime mortgage crisis begins
+The start of the Subprime mortgage crisis

 Rana Plaza building disaster, Bangladesh